MorePanda123/MorePanda123.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I, Pengda Mao, am a PhD candidate at Rfly Lab of Beihang University.
+My supervisor is Prof. Quan Quan.
+My research interests include distributed robotics, multi-parametric optimization and trajectory planning.
+I proposed the concept of optimal virtual tube and the regular virtual tube for motion planning of the swarm robotics.